exponea/exponea-flutter-sdk/Documentation/configuration.md

   * Read more about [Tracking Sessions](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-tracking#session)

 * `pushTokenTrackingFrequency`
-  * Indicates the frequency with which the SDK should track the push notification token to Engagement.
+  * Indicates the frequency with which the SDK should track the push notification token to {user.mkg}.
   * Default value: `TokenFrequency.onTokenChange`
   * Possible values:
     * `.onTokenChange` - tracks the push token if it differs from a previously tracked one.
 The SDK also automatically refreshes the `notification_state` event every 30 days, even when the token hasn't changed.